What if you’re just starting to run as a complete beginner? This post is for you.

-Before you start an introductory training program (like the Rebel Running Guide), you first have to be healthy.
+Before you start an introductory training program (like the 5k Roadmap), you first have to be healthy.
 Old injuries from other sports, fatigue from illness, or even bad habits like smoking will make your transition from non-runner to runner much more difficult.

 Enlist the help of friends and family to help you succeed in getting as healthy as possible.
 Use an accountability tool like Stickk to ensure you kick your bad habits of watching 4 hours of TV or ripping through a pack of cigarettes every day.
 Remember – small steps every few days amount to massive change in the long-term so stay patient.